AlexGO42/galaxev_pipeline/README.rst

 point-like, their light contribution is convolved with a kernel with a spatially varying smoothing scale, similar to the methodology described in `Torrey et al. (2015) <https://ui.adsabs.harvard.edu/abs/2015MNRAS.447.2753T>`_.
-This procedure yields "idealized" images (i.e. as they would be observed by a perfect telescope with a point-like PSF and zero background noise), which can be further processed to create "realistic" images that can be directly compared to observations (see Rodriguez-Gomez et al. 2019, for more details).
+This procedure yields "idealized" images (i.e., as they would be observed by a perfect telescope with a point-like PSF and negligible noise), which can be further processed to create "realistic" images that can be directly compared to observations (see Rodriguez-Gomez et al. 2019, for more details).